Art Education curriculum includes preparation in areas of studio production, art history, art criticism

 Art Education has 1,296 square feet of studio space open 24 hours a day.
 Individual studio spaces for students with an emphasis in art education are available when they register for upper-level studio courses.

 Dr. Rebecca Williams is the Assistant Professor of Art Education.
 She received her PhD and MAEd from the University of Georgia and her BA from the University of Louisiana at Lafayette.

-Contact Information John Hom firstname.lastname@example.org
+Contact Information Rebecca Williams firstname.lastname@example.org

 ART 342 Fundamentals of Secondary School Art (3).
 Survey of the profession of art education at the junior and senior high school levels.
 Provides students with a combination of clinical and field experiences.
-A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels and the supervision of art programs.
-Organization of the course includes lectures, discussions, individual and group research, observation and laboratory problems.
-Prerequisite: ART 341.
+A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels.
+This course is designed for the art major pursuing teacher certification in ART P-12.
 Six hours per week.
-Cannot be used as a general education credit.
+Field hours required.
+Prerequisite: EDU 103 or permission of the instructor.

 ART 343 Art Materials and Techniques for the Classroom Teacher (3).
 A studio art education course emphasizing visual learning in all curricular areas of the elementary classroom.
 This course provides prospective elementary classroom teachers, early childhood educators, and special education teachers with the necessary art making skills in a variety of media and techniques.
 Class sessions include demonstration, experimentation, and manipulation of materials and techniques leading to reflective decision-making as well as critical assessment of finished work.
 Six hours per week.
 Prerequisite: EDU 103 or 104.